NivethithaArumugam/power-analysis/README.md

 Set Up for Simulation
 ===================================
 The average power of basic cmos inverter is estimated with the help of ngspice tool.
-1. After installation open the tool.
+1. After installation open the tool by typing KiCad in terminal.

-2. Open KiCad tool and click on file->new project-->new project.</br>
+2. Open KiCad tool and click on file->new project-->new project and proceed with schematic</br>
 ![image](https://user-images.githubusercontent.com/46344842/85014165-644fb980-b183-11ea-86db-39e5cffc7cf2.png)

-3. For opening the existing one click on the File--> open project and select on the .sch.</br>
+3. For opening the existing one click on the File--> open project and select on the .sch file.</br>

 4. To view the output  open terminal and type  **ngspice in_final.cir**</br>

 5. You can view the following in your terminal.</br>
 ![image](https://user-images.githubusercontent.com/46344842/85014571-22734300-b184-11ea-9754-0b36368f3c1c.png)

-6.Also two plot windows will be opened which displays the operation of the circuit.</br>
+6.Also two plot windows will be opened which displays the operation of the circuit i.e one with input and other with output.</br>
 ![image](https://user-images.githubusercontent.com/46344842/85014678-55b5d200-b184-11ea-84ea-ea4c5111a81d.png)

 7. To obtain the power results open terminal and type "tclsh in_final.tcl"